TheCreatorJames/BasylJournal/readme.md

 - Keeps your Entries Encrypted with a Powerful Encryption Algorithm
 - Compresses your Journal Entries so they take up as little room on your hard drive as possible.
 - Keeps your Entries Organized.
-No more scattered hard drives.
+No more scattered files across hard drives.
+No more searching.

 ---
 ### How it works